DavidJKTofan/cloudflare-radar-api-geojson/README.md

+> *This project is NOT being actively maintained.
+Take into account any latest changes to the Cloudflare API or Cloudflare Radar: https://developers.cloudflare.com/radar/release-notes/

 ## Cloudflare Workers for Cloudflare RADAR API

 Cloudflare Workers which uses the Cloudflare API to fetch data from multiple Cloudflare RADAR endpoints and returns the results as a GeoJSON.